demichieldewilde/solar-flares/Progress_overview.md

 6)  https://dubshen.astro.su.se/sst_archive/observations/571 Secret SST m-flare whic we need permission for, but its super pretty and near the disk center.

+7) 2015-05-05 is on the cloud, the other 2 i have to download and add

 ### To Do FOV Calculation

 ### To Do Voight Fitting